cdauchess/MES_Final_Project/Documents/RFID_Unlocker_Report.md

 I'm using the Raspberry Pi PICO development board for this project.
 This has a Raspberry Pi RP2040 microcontroller, a dual-core Arm Cortex M0+ processor.

 - RP2040
-- RFID: MFRC522
+- RFID: MFRC522 : SPI
-- Latching Relay
+- Latching Relay : GPIO
-- WS2812B LED
+- WS2812B LED : PWM
     - Fun with colors!
 - 12V to 5V DC DC Converter
     - Accepting 12V external power
-- ADXL343 Accelerometer
+- ADXL343 Accelerometer : I2C
     - This could prove challenging with just a 3 axis sensor.
 This may be a point for future improvement
+    - Interested in exploring the inactivity feature built into this accelerometer
-- Button for user interface
+- Button for user interface : GPIO with interrupt
-- CAT24C32 EEPROM
+- CAT24C32 EEPROM : I2C

 ## Software Description